betterplace/blog/IDEAS.md

 - What are our general learnings (which are valuable to share with others)?
 - Are we happy with our changes?
 Do we recommend it to other?

+## Less known rails feature "inverse_of"
+- What's the problem?
+- How can you discover problems like this?
+- How did we solve it?